robokow/robokow-old-github/_posts/2015-2-11-How-To-Change-Jekyll-Theme.md

 <strong>Don't follow these instructions, they are a work in progress and probably not good</strong>

-Fork a new theme into your Git repository.
+Fork your new theme into your Git repository.
 Then clone it.
 I am choosing <a href="https://github.com/poole/hyde">Hyde</a> here, because that one goes well with Jekyll.
 Once done I took the following steps:

 <ul><li>Removed posts directory and Copied _posts from the old installation into the new directory.
 And delete any other posts that came along with the new theme.
 <li>Copy also the file about.md if you've changed that.</li>